SwissDataScienceCenter/renku-design-docs/feature-pitches/003-ssh-into-sessions/ssh-into-sessions.md

 Amalthea will simply create another ingress that is well formed like this in addition to the usual name.
 On a server launch if this ssh-friendly ingress exists the session launch will be aborted.

-(FYI This isn’t even a tradeoff, because [Make autosaves not be so bad](https://www.notion.so/Make-autosaves-not-be-so-bad-120264b524ce45d485d407c14a597fb6) is going to restrict sessions to one per project/user anyway)
+(FYI This isn’t even a tradeoff, because the upcoming 'Make autosaves not be so bad' pitch is going to restrict sessions to one per project/user anyway)

 # 🙅‍♀️ No-gos